Joint Major in Psychology and Linguistics

 - QTM 100 Introduction to Statistical Inference

-Students will also take two core courses in the study of linguistics:
+Students will also take three core courses in the study of linguistics:

 - LING 101 History of the American Languages